McCarthy told fellow GOP leaders he was "seriously thinking" about telling Trump to resign after Jan. 6, recording shows

 "What he did is unacceptable.
 Nobody can defend that and nobody should defend it," he said, according to the Times.

-In a statement after the Times story was published Thursday, McCarthy called the reporting "totally false and wrong."
+In a statement after the Times story was published Thursday, but before the audio was released, McCarthy called the reporting "totally false and wrong."

 "It comes as no surprise that the corporate media is obsessed with doing everything it can to further a liberal agenda," he wrote.
 "This promotional book tour is no different.
 If the reporters were interested in truth why would they ask for comment after the book was printed?"